ryancrandall801/openapi-test-generator/README.md

 4 passed in 1.55s
 ```

-These tests made **real HTTP calls** and validated the responses against the API schema.
+These tests make **real HTTP calls** and validate responses against the API schema.

 ---